Back to results

 Winchester's oldest parish church, St John's, built in the 12th century, is situated on the ancient Pilgrim's Way between Winchester and Canterbury.
 Described by Sir John Betjeman as ‘a gem'.
 Come and admire its medieval simplicity and beauty.

-During the day stewards will be available to talk about the history of the church and the Turret Clock.
-There will also be a printed guide available.
+Stewards will be available to talk about the history of the church and the Turret Clock.
+There will be a printed guide available.

 Timings & Tours